Avira

-Avira Operations GmbH is a German multinational computer security software company mainly known for their Avira Free Security antivirus software.
-Avira was founded in 2006, but the antivirus application has been under active development since 1986, through its predecessor company H+BEDV Datentechnik GmbH.
-Since 2021, Avira is owned by American software company NortonLifeLock (now Gen Digital), after being previously owned by investment firm Investcorp.
+Avira Operations GmbH & Co.
+KG is a German multinational computer security software company mainly known for its Avira Free Security antivirus software.
+Although founded in 2006, the Avira antivirus application has been under active development since 1986 through its predecessor company H+BEDV Datentechnik GmbH.
+Since 2021, Avira has been owned by American software company NortonLifeLock (now Gen Digital), which also operates Norton, Avast and AVG.
+It was previously owned by investment firm Investcorp.

 The company also has offices in the United States, China, Romania, and Japan.

 Technology

 Virus definition

 Avira periodically "cleans out" its virus definition files, replacing specific signatures with generic ones for a general increase in performance and scanning speed.
 A 15 MB database clean-out was made on 27 October 2008, causing problems to the users of the Free edition because of its large size and Avira's slow Free edition servers.
 Avira responded by reducing the size of the individual update files, delivering less data in each update.
 Nowadays there are 32 smaller definition files that are updated regularly in order to avoid peaks in the download of the updates.

 Its file-by-file scanning feature has jokingly been titled "Luke Filewalker" by the developers, as a reference to the Star Wars media franchise character "Luke Skywalker".